jolocansana/jolo.cansana.net/loconotion/read_me_windows.txt

-# Build container with loconotion
+# Build container with loconotion (You only need to run the last line, no longer the build line)
 $ docker-compose build loconotion

 # Run loconotion renderer with any arguments